-Vision Statement
+Mission Statement

-Our village school and our Christian values provide a well-rounded education that enables all to be the best that God intended.
-We treat adults and pupils with love and dignity in a space where everyone can flourish.
+Our Christian vision guides our journey to provide a rich, well-rounded education enabling all to become the very best that God intended.
+We treat adults and pupils with love and dignity in a space where Christian values are developed and everyone can flourish.